pwilkebrown/community-parcels-python/README.md

 ## Resources

-This script leverages the [agol-helper](https://github.com/Esri/agol-helper) python package to move information to and from hosted services
+This script leverages the [ArcRest] (https://github.com/Esri/ArcREST) python package to move information to and from hosted services

 ## Issues